Sandbox#

 Daemon mode caveat#

-The daemon path doesn’t currently expose [bash] sandbox.
+The daemon path doesn’t currently expose [backend] type.
 Each enso run --detach can target a different cwd, but the registry is shared across sessions and per-session sandboxing isn’t in v1 scope.
 Use enso run or enso tui (in-process) if you need the sandbox.